Career Guide

 Nevada Game Warden FAQ

 How much does a game warden make in Nevada?
 The BLS does not separately report Nevada wage data.
-Verify current pay with the Nevada Department of Wildlife, and see our salary by state page for states with reported data.
+Verify current pay with the Nevada Department of Wildlife, Law Enforcement Division, and see our salary by state page for states with reported data.

 What are the requirements to be a game warden in Nevada?
 Minimum age 21, High school diploma + 2 years college or experience, U.S. citizenship, a clean criminal record, and a valid driver's license.
 See the Nevada Department of Wildlife, Law Enforcement Division for official current standards.

 How long does it take to become a game warden in Nevada?
-Typically 12 to 24 months from application to sworn commission, including the hiring process (3–6 months), the academy (6–7 months), and field training (3–6 months).
+Expect about 12 to 24 months end-to-end — hiring and testing (3–6 months), the academy (approximately 22-36 weeks), then field training (3–6 months).
+Timelines shift with academy class scheduling.

 Which agency hires game wardens in Nevada?
 The Nevada Department of Wildlife, Law Enforcement Division.
 Visit https://www.ndow.org for current openings.